-(1) Except as otherwise provided in the terms of the trust, a trustee has a duty to administer the trust solely in the interest of the beneficiaries, or solely in furtherance of its charitable purpose.

-(2) Except in discrete circumstances, the trustee is strictly prohibited from engaging in transactions that involve self-dealing or that otherwise involve or create a conflict between the trustee's fiduciary duties and personal interests.

-(3) Whether acting in a fiduciary or personal capacity, a trustee has a duty in dealing with a beneficiary to deal fairly and to communicate to the beneficiary all material facts the trustee knows or should know in connection with the matter.
+- (1) Except as otherwise provided in the terms of the trust, a trustee has a duty to administer the trust solely in the interest of the beneficiaries, or solely in furtherance of its charitable purpose. - (2) Except in discrete circumstances, the trustee is strictly prohibited from engaging in transactions that involve self-dealing or that otherwise involve or create a conflict between the trustee's fiduciary duties and personal interests. - (3) Whether acting in a fiduciary or personal capacity, a trustee has a duty in dealing with a beneficiary to deal fairly and to communicate to the beneficiary all material facts the trustee knows or should know in connection with the matter.

 Perhaps more subtle, but broader in application, is the general requirement that trustees act solely in the interest of the beneficiary in matters of trust administration.
-Furthermore, a trustee must refrain, whether in fiduciary or personal dealings with third parties. from transactions in which it is reasonably foreseeable that the future fiduciary trustee's conduct might be influenced by considerations other than the best interests of the beneficiaries.
+Furthermore, trustee must refrain. whether in fiduciary personal dealings with third parties, from transactions in which it is reasonably foreseeable that the trustee's future fiduciary conduct might influenced be considerations other than the interests of the beneficiaries.